 4. Doing so will help find the executable file name of the application.
 Right-click > Open file location.

-5. If you are redirected to :
+5. Check if you are redirected to pcdrmemory2.p5x in the process as shown below :

 C:\Program Files\Dell\SupportAssistAgent\PCDr\SupportAssist\6.0.7193.611\pcdrmemory2.p5x" run -e -lang en -cust dell -var dsc -bd "C:\ProgramData\PCDr\7193" -engineClientPid.

-6. The file is not a threat.
+6. Then this file is not a threat.

 Note: The executable file runs under NT AUTHORITY\SYSTEM (LocalSystem) account.